 “I’m proud to work for a company willing to contribute to a community activity like that.
 I find that people are generally surprised and impressed that a small company would have this type of program, as well”.

 “To me, the gift program is the sign of a maturing company that sees its role in the larger community context.
 As an employee, I like the fact that we are healthy as a company but also not greedy and willing to give back”.

 “There are many companies with charitable giving programs and many companies that ask employees to contribute time or money to charitable events; however, Martello is the only company I know that asks its employees what matters to them and then backs them in making the world a better place.
 I think a core value at Martello is simply “people being nice to each other,” and the program helps to nurtures this”.

 We’ve coined the term ‘Ripple Effect’ to describe the impact this program has, both in our community and within Martello’s walls.
 Not only have we strengthened our corporate culture, we’re affecting real change in the community.
 In just 9 months, we’ve supported a dozen organizations in activities ranging from building a school in the Dominican Republic to providing real-time captioning at cochlear implant support group meetings.
 We’re collectively proud of these achievements and committed to seeing the ripples expand and sweep out into the community.

-Every company will take a different approach to nurturing its unique culture, and Martello’s Employee-Directed Gift Program is just one tangible example of how taking an innovative approach to culture can bring teams together.
-We’re proud that this model can not only help bolster our culture, but also has a lasting impact on our community.
+Every company will take a different approach to nurture its unique culture, and Martello’s Employee-Directed Gift Program is just one tangible example of how taking an innovative approach to culture can bring teams together.
+We’re proud that this model can not only help bolster our culture but also has a lasting impact on our community.